Octacalcium phosphate: Hyaluronic Acid-OCP composites

-Hyaluronic acid is a naturally occurring polymer that is present in skin, tendons, and synovial fluid as a component of the connective tissue's extracellular matrix.
-As a component of composites, hyaluronic acid acts as a delivery medium for OCP.
-Synthesis of Hyaluronic-OCP scaffolds is achieved by simply mixing OCP granules with hyaluronic acid at a controlled pH level and results in an injectable paste.
-In terms of bone regeneration hyaluronic acid-OCP composite pastes have shown enhanced osteoconductivity soon after injection, and exhibited biodegradation by osteoclasts.
+Hyaluronic acid is a naturally occurring polymer; present in skin, tendons, and synovial fluid as part of the connective tissue's extracellular matrix.
+As a component of composites, hyaluronic acid is a delivery medium for OCP.
+Hyaluronic-OCP scaffolds are synthesized by simply mixing OCP granules with hyaluronic acid at a controlled pH; the result is an injectable paste.
+In terms of bone regeneration, hyaluronic acid-OCP composite pastes have shown enhanced osteoconductivity soon after injection, and shown biodegradation by osteoclasts.

 Applications

 Orthopedics

 The structure of OCP is closely associated with HA structure, and has thus made it an attractive bone substitute for biomaterial scientists and orthopedic surgeons.
-A higher osteoconductivity was first observed in the bone tissue response in mouse where OCP was placed onto the calvaria in its granule form, showing it to have higher osteoconductivity than other Ca-P materials like anhydrous dicalcium phosphate (DCP), amorphous calcium phosphate (ACP), calcium deficient HA (CDHA), and stoichiometric HA.
+A higher osteoconductivity was first observed in the bone tissue response in mouse where OCP was placed onto the calvaria in its granule form, showing it to have higher osteoconductivity than other Ca-P materials like anhydrous dicalcium phosphate (DCP), amorphous calcium phosphate (ACP), calcium-deficient HA (CDHA), and stoichiometric HA.
 OCP also tends to biodegrade in the bone.
-OCP is an osteoconductive and biodegradable material capable of stimulating bone formation through osteoblast differentiation and osteoclast formation.
+OCP is osteoconductive and biodegradable, and can stimulate bone formation through osteoblast differentiation and osteoclast formation.
 During thermodynamic conversion of OCP to HA it was found to strongly stimulate cell capacity via hydrolysis in in-vivo environments.

-Biodegradable calcium phosphates (Ca-P's) like OCP can promote bone regeneration through bone remodeling, which involves both bone resorption by osteoclasts and bone formation by osteoblasts.
+Biodegradable calcium phosphates (Ca-P) like OCP can promote bone regeneration via bone remodeling, which involves both bone resorption by osteoclasts and bone formation by osteoblasts.
 One study showed that osteoclast formation of OCP was almost the same as that of 𝛽-tricalcium phosphate (𝛽-TCP) and that OCP and OCP/HA mixtures had higher expression of calcium coupling factor compared to 𝛽-TCP when cultured with mouse marrow macrophages.

 Activation of the bone cellular responses and stimulation of bone remodeling processes, has been shown in studies where OCP granules were implanted in mouse calvarial defects.
 Composite scaffolds with OCP and gelatin have also been shown to induce bone regeneration in line bones in rabbits and at faster rates than 𝛽-TCP alternatives.

 Dentistry

 Though OCP has not been established in the dental field, bioactive properties of OCP have attracted the attention of oral surgeons and researchers.
-For example, OCP coatings on zirconia oral implants have the potential to improve osseointegration of already existing ceramic implants due to their high osteoconductive attributes and drug delivery capabilities.
+For example, OCP coatings on zirconia oral implants, could improve osseointegration of already existing ceramic implants, due to high osteoconductivity and drug delivery ability.
 This coating allowed for reproductibility, quick synthesis, simplicity, and good tensile adhesion strength.
-Under certain conditions, synthesis of OCP coatings may allow for incorporation of biologically active molecules in the coating, providing potential for drug delivery applications.
-Studies have also indicated potential for OCP-based cement as a potentially promising pulp-capping agent demonstrated in rats, concluding that OCP-based cement allowed for the occurrence of favorable healing processes in the dental pulp.
+In certain conditions, synthesis of OCP coatings may allow for incorporation of biologically active molecules in the coating, providing potential for drug delivery applications.
+Studies also indicate potential for OCP-based cement as a pulp-capping agent, demonstrated in rats, concluding that OCP-based cement allowed for favorable healing processes in dental pulp.